Why Use Cold Forming

 Near net shapes can be machined or ground to the desired shape to meet a specific need.

-With cold heading and forming, the finished part’s accuracy depends on the condition and quality of the machinery, operator, and manufacturer in-process controls.
+With cold heading and forming, the finished part’s accuracy depends on the condition and quality of the machinery, operator, process, and more.

 Cold forming saves money in a variety of ways: